simonox/solartunes/README.md

 3. **Battery Management:**
    - [ ] Monitor battery voltage in system logs → I have no idea how to do this, as we just have a usual battery.
    - [ ] Set up low-power mode triggers → Same, we don't know how much power is in the battery.
    - [ ] Use the sensor (movement and illumination) to detect night and day, when there is no light, put the Pi in power safe mode.
-Also, der PIR does not deliver illumnation, just movement, so we have to add also an illumination sensor for that. 🤷‍♂️
+Also, the PIR does not deliver illumnation, just movement, so we have to add also an illumination sensor for that. 🤷‍♂️

 4. **To Dos**
    - ✅ upload wav files